 Age and obesity are the big reasons for knee problems.
-More than half a million knee replacement surgeries are performed each year in the United States, and the numbers are expected to grow.
-But you still ought to do everything you can to avoid surgery.
-Losing weight will help if you’re large — each pound beyond a normal weight forces your knee to absorb an extra 4 pounds of pressure when you walk, run, or climb stairs.
+More nearly a million knee replacement surgeries occur each year in the United States, and the numbers are expected to grow.
+But you should still do everything you can to avoid surgery.
+Losing weight can help: Each pound beyond a normal weight forces your knee to absorb an extra 4 pounds of pressure when you walk, run, or climb stairs.

-If your usual exercise puts weight on your knees, and you need a rest, that’s not a reason to go idle: bike (outdoors or in a gym) or swim.
+If your usual exercise puts weight on your knees, and you need a rest, that’s not a reason to go idle.
+You ride a bike (outdoors or in a gym) or swim.

-When you’re asking yourself “Why does my knee hurt?” consider these possibilities.
+Consider these possibilities if you’re asking: “Why does my knee hurt?”

-The idea that you can predict the weather by pain in your joints may not be entirely an old-wives’ tale.
+The idea that you can predict the weather by pain in your joints may not be entirely an old wives’ tale.
 You might feel pain in your knees and elbows — or even get a migraine or sinus headache — when the barometric pressure changes.
 Fluid in your joints and muscles expands when air pressure drops, stretching your tissues.
-Cold air also makes your muscles, ligaments, and tendons tighten up.
-If you’re exercising in cold weather, take time to stretch while indoors, and use heat creams and heating pads if you feel stiff.
+Cold air also makes your muscles, ligaments, and tendons tighten.
+If you’re exercising in cold weather, take time to stretch, and use heat creams and heating pads if you feel stiff.